 One of the best-kept secrets in Tasmania is definitely Mount William National Park.
 Located in the north east of the island, it receives little visitors and with a bit of luck you’ll have the campsite all to yourself.

 Mount William National Park is known for two things: the crazy number of kangaroos that live there (including the protected eastern grey kangaroo), and its stunning white sand beaches.
-Because of its location, the beaches are rugged and wild and you can take endless walks here without seeing a single person.
+Because of its location, these north-east Tasmania beaches are rugged and wild and you can take endless walks here without seeing a single person.

 Access: A car or campervan is necessary, and you’ll need to make sure your car is insured to drive on unsealed roads (or it may not be covered by your insurance), as beach access is only possible by gravel roads.